apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 {% include casmodule.html group="org.apereo.cas" module="cas-server-support-surrogate-authentication-jdbc" %}

 Aside from the usual database settings, this mode requires the specification of two SQL queries; one that determines eligibility and one that is able to retrieve the list of accounts that can be impersonated for a given admin user.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#jdbc-surrogate-accounts).
+{% include {{ version }}/jdbc-accounts-surrogate-authentication-configuration.md %}

 ### REST